AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Classes.md

 > For C++ devs: note the lack of a semi-colon after the class declaration.

 # Fields
 A field is a data member of a class.
 Data members are almost always private (only accessible internally) and are always denoted with a prepended underscore when private.
+For reference, _private_ is a sort of [access modifier](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%23/ObjectOrientedProgramming/AccessModifiers.md).
 ```C#
 class HouseAddress
 {